Jihun was returning home, kicking stones on his way. He was thinking round and round about the deal he just made with this crazy old man.

 “NO!”
 Jihun shouted, covering his ears with hands.
 “I don’t want to hear excuses!
 So it’s today, huh?
 Now you finally have the courage to say to me that I should leave?
-I was wondering, when that day will come.
-I would prepare myself.
+I was wondering when that day will come.
+I could at least prepare myself.
 But now...
 I didn’t prepare anything and you just... freaked me out, you know?”

 In his grandmother’s eyes were tears.
 He considered them as another excuse.

-“Am I really so bad, grandma... ?”
+“Am I really that bad, grandma... ?”
 He clenched his teeth, trying not to cry himself.
 “I...
 I tried really hard, you know?
-I admit that I fight sometimes, but only the bullies, to protect weak.
+I admit that I fight sometimes, but only the bullies to protect the weak.
 And I’m one of the best students at college!
 You always wanted that, right?
 So tell me.
 Why?”

 Grandma was covering her face with hands, choking with tears.
 She couldn’t answer that.
 He couldn’t know the real reason why she was trying to chase him out.
 She really thought she was doing it for his good.

 “I understand.”
 Jihun went to his room and packed a few things into his backpack.
 He put on a cap and put the headphones around his neck.
-“You don’t have to worry anymore.
+“You don’t have to be worried anymore.
 I won’t spend even night here.
 I’ll leave now.
 Be in good health.”

 “Jihun, wait –!” grandmother cried, but he already left, slamming the door.
 “God... what have I done...”